jvien/workflow/README.md

 # workflow
-Web workflow with NPM, SASS, Gulp and mor
+Web workflow with NPM, SASS, Gulp and more